DataDog/hiring-engineers/answers.md

 •	Bonus Question: What is the Anomaly graph displaying?

 Anomaly graph shows if the metric value is out of range of stipulated upper bound and lower bound.
-The direction of bounds, the time period of lookup data can be decided based on query.
+The direction and intensity (deviation number)of bounds, the time period of lookup data can be decided based on query.

-Currently based on the following query

-anomalies(avg:mysql.performance.queries{mytag_hiring_challenge} by {host}, 'basic',2)

-It checks if the average of mysql.performance.queries is greater than 2 standard deviations away from normal value in both directions.

 <h2>Monitoring Data</h2>